-Andrew Trask litigates disputes involving intellectual property and technology.
+Andrew Trask litigates disputes involving intellectual property, competition, and technology.
 He has represented clients in the U.S. district courts, on appeal, in inter partes review proceedings, and in commercial arbitrations.
 With a doctorate in physical chemistry, work experience in Silicon Valley, and a handful of patents to his name, Andrew enjoys learning complex subjects and simplifying them for lay audiences.
 His cases have involved pharmaceutical and biotech products, mobile apps and hardware, search and video algorithms, wearable devices, and medical technologies.